ZeyadAbdullah679/DogWhistle/README.md

 # DogWhistle
 You can use this app to train you dog.

-#Freqency Range
-0.0 kHz to 25.0 kHz
+Frequency range from 0.0 kHz to 25.0 kHz